swiftlang/swift/docs/LibraryEvolution.rst

   body, not the labels that are part of the function's full name).
 - Reordering generic requirements (but not the generic parameters themselves).
 - Adding a default argument expression to a parameter.
+- Adding, changing, reordering, or removing property wrappers that either are implementation-detail or belong in a composition leading with an implementation-detail wrapper.
 - Changing or removing a default argument is a `binary-compatible source-breaking change`.
+- Adding, changing, or removing arguments in the property-wrapper custom attribute of an API-level wrapper or in the custom attributes of API-leading compositions is a `binary-compatible source-breaking change`.
 - Adding or removing the ``@discardableResult`` and ``@warn_unqualified_access`` attributes.

 No other changes are permitted; the following are particularly of note:

 - An ABI-public function may not change its parameters or return type.
+- An ABI-public function may not in any way change API-level property wrappers or compositions leading with such wrappers.
 - An ABI-public function may not change its generic requirements.
 - An ABI-public function may not change its external parameter names (labels).
 - An ABI-public function may not add, remove, or reorder parameters, whether or